Welcome to the Psychiatric Hotline.

 Look for changes in behavior and performance.
 When a good employee is suddenly missing deadlines or absent more, look further.

 Ask the person if she is depressed.
-Suggest she see her doctor or a therapist to explore why she’s not feeling or doing well.
+Suggest she see her doctor or a therapist to explore why she’s not feeling or doing well, and if the best natural solutions available today, such as the best nootropics – could help them.

 Give depressed employees time to get treatment.